sptryogi/Commodity-Disease-Detection/README.md

 #### How to train

-Upload the **[Python notebook](https://github.com/nandakishormpai2001/Plant_Disease_Detector/blob/main/model/Plant_Disease_Identifier.ipynb)** to Google Colab and run each cell for training the model.
+Upload the **[Python notebook]** to Google Colab and run each cell for training the model.
 I have included a demo dataset to configure quickly.
-You can use this **[Kaggle Dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset)** which is the original one with huge amount of pictures.
+You can use this which is the original one with huge amount of pictures.

 #### How It Works